 Split Type Aircon Cooling System

 Like inverter technology, many people are confused as to what exactly split type aircon cooling systems are.
-Split system refers to the fact that the air-conditioning system is split into two units – and outdoor unit and an indoor unit connected by a small conduit of tubing.
+Split system refers to the fact that the air conditioner service or system is split into two units – and outdoor unit and an indoor unit connected by a small conduit of tubing.
 They are far less bulky than traditional ducted systems and window systems, with both units being easily hidden from sight.

 Thank to its simplicity, split type aircon doesn’t require major installation.
 The conduit only needs a small hole to connect the inside and outside units.
 And as many as four inside units can be connected to a single outside unit!
 This is called a multi-split cooling system.

-While the initial cost of a split-type cooling system is higher than your traditional window mounted system and requires professional installation, the amount you will save on energy bills more than makes up for it
+While the initial cost of a split-type cooling system is higher than your traditional window mounted system and requires air conditioner installation, the amount you will save on energy bills more than makes up for it

 AC Mini Cooling System

 AC Mini Cooling Systems have become increasingly popular in recent years.
 Also known as mini-splits or mini split-systems, they have incredible potential for residential and commercial buildings(commercial air conditioning service).
 The are most popular in “retro-fits” for homes with non-ducted heating and cooling systems, allowing home owners to cool and heat rooms their current systems can’t reach.
 These cooling systems(include fridge repair) are also popular for apartments where extending ducted systems might not be possible.